asony03/Git-Bot/README.md

 ## Use Cases:

 ```
-Use case: Keep track of toxic comments in issues and pull reqs and report the user when they cross a particular threshold.
+Use case: Keep track of toxic comments in issues and PRs and report the user when they cross a particular threshold.
 * Preconditions:
   - The bot needs to have access to the repository.
 * Main Flow: